| | |

 Instructions

-- Place an 8-inch square baking dish inside a larger baking pan or roasting pan.
+• Place a deep 8-inch square or 9-inch round baking dish inside a larger baking pan or roasting pan.
 Fill the larger pan with very hot water to a depth of about 1 inch; set aside.

-- Beat the whole eggs and egg whites with the pumpkin, maple syrup, spices, vanilla, and salt until smooth.
-Whisk in the milk until well blended.
+• Beat the whole eggs and egg whites with the pumpkin purée, maple syrup, spices, vanilla, and salt until smooth.
+Whisk in the evaporated milk until well blended.
 Pour the custard mixture over the caramel layer.
-Bake the flan for 50 to 60 minutes or longer, until a knife inserted into the center of the flan comes out clean.
-Remove the flan to a rack and cool to room temperature about 1 hour.
+Bake the flan for 50 to 60 minutes, or until a knife inserted into the center comes out clean.
+Remove the flan to a rack and cool to room temperature, about 1 hour.
 Refrigerate to chill thoroughly for about 4 hours or overnight.

-- To unmold the pumpkin flan, place the baking dish in about 1/2 inch of warm water for about 30 seconds.
+• To unmold the flan, place the baking dish in about 1/2 inch of warm water for about 30 seconds.
 Run a knife or small icing spatula around the edge of the flan to loosen the sides.
 Jiggle the dish gently to loosen the bottom a bit more, and then place a platter or serving plate over the top of the baking dish.
-Invert and jiggle gently until the flan releases to the serving plate.
-Let stand for a few seconds to let excess caramel adhering to the baking dish drip onto the flan.
+Invert and jiggle gently until the flan releases onto the serving plate.
+Let it stand for a few seconds to allow the excess caramel clinging to the baking dish to drip onto the flan.

 Nutrition